LennonLab/Emergence/paper/Methods.md

 Respiration and activity without growth is not accounted for.

-**Reference:** Pirt, S.J.
-(1965) The Maintenance Energy of Bacteria in Growing Cultures.
-Proceedings of the Royal Society of London.
-Series B, Biological Sciences, 163:224-231

-### Log-series metacommunity
+**Log-series metacommunity**
-**simplex** models draw immigrating individuals from a theoretical log-series distribution.
+simplex models draw immigrating individuals from a theoretical log-series distribution.
 Hubbell (2001) states that the regional community (i.e., metacommmunity) often has a log-series species